datadavev/sotools/README.md

 structures, with particular emphasis on crawling and indexing with DataONE infrastructure.

-Documentation and notes at [/sotools](https://dave.vieglais.com/sotools).
+Documentation and notes on RTD at [so-tools.readthedocs.io](https://so-tools.readthedocs.io/).